Ultimate-Mods/TE2UMM/README.md

 • Give specificated items (Text field) (REVAMPED, it freezes and glitchy but technically better (down for more infos))

 • Change floor

+• "Load" any playable prisons (down for more infos)

 ## Prison Cheats